 Unfortunately, suffering through childhood trauma can have many faces.
-All faces of childhood trauma are equally ugly, as they hit vulnerable human beings when we cannot cope with poor parenting.
+All faces of childhood trauma are equally ugly, as they hit vulnerable human beings when they cannot cope with poor parenting.
 Yet, not all of these faces are easily recognizable to trauma survivors and the environment.

 There are four forms of childhood trauma: physical (including sexual), emotional, verbal and spiritual.